-In the initial phase of its existence – through December 2013 – SOAAN created the Best Practice Guideline for Agriculture and Value Chains, a reference document that sets the benchmark for what is involved with a comprehensive discussion of agriculture-based sustainability.
-As one of the Organic Landmarks, this document is intended to serve:
+In the initial phase of its existence SOAAN created the Best Practice Guideline for Agriculture and Value Chains, a reference document that sets the benchmark for what is involved with a comprehensive discussion of agriculture-based sustainability, and is enshrined as one of the Organic Landmarks.